jlacar/jlacar.github.io/kotlin/0to1in5.md

 One final run and I had my Day 8 Part 1 solution, which was 421 for my data set.
 With the final answer to Part 1 copied to my clipboard, I pasted it back into the Advent of Code website and claimed my gold star.

 "What?
 Done already?"
 I thought, pleasantly surprised.
-Cool.
+Cool, another one-liner.

 ## Close out: add the final guardrail for the solution